 The forest walk to the Blue Pools is so refreshing and easy – Rifleman and Fantail birds flit around waiting for the small bugs you disturb with your feet.

 The walkway is well maintained and the swing bridge is manageable for everyone.

 The views are superb!
 You’ll see the purest blue water stretching out towards the Makaroa River.

 So many angles with totally different views.

-Back in the car, we headed through to the Haast Bridge, an impressive crisscross of steel girders – beautifully designed and very sturdy.
+Once you’re back in the car, drive through to the Haast Bridge.
+This bridge is an impressive crisscross of steel girders – beautifully designed and very sturdy.

 Waiatoto River Safaris River Tour

-We entered the lush-green West Coast region and travelled south of the Haast Village to the starting point of Waiatoto River Safaris.
-This fabulous tour should definitely be included in your things to see between Wanaka and Fox Glacier.
-The tour takes about 2.5 hours and travels into a remote world heritage area .
+You’ll soon enter the lush-green West Coast region.
+Drive south of the Haast Village to the starting point of Waiatoto River Safaris.
+This is a fabulous tour run by locals.
+We think it should definitely be included in your things to see between Wanaka and Fox Glacier.
+The tour takes about 2.5 hours and will take you into a remote world heritage area .
 Today we met co-owner and tour operator, Ruth Allanson.

 To get a general idea on what you can do in the South Island…